SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-event-hubs.md

 For Azure Event Hubs, you can collect the following logs and metrics:

 * **Resource logs**.
-To know more about the different resource log category types and schemas collected for Azure Event Hubs refer [documentation](https://learn.microsoft.com/en-us/azure/event-hubs/monitor-event-hubs-reference#resource-logs).
+To know more about the different resource log category types and schemas collected for Azure Event Hubs refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/event-hubs/monitor-event-hubs-reference#resource-logs).
 Some of the log types could be available only in premium and dedicated tiers.

 * **Platform Metrics for Azure Event Hubs** These metrics are available in below namespaces
   * [Microsoft.EventHub/clusters](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-eventhub-clusters-metrics)
   * [Microsoft.EventHub/namespaces](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-eventhub-namespaces-metrics)

-For more information on supported metrics, refer [documentation](https://learn.microsoft.com/en-us/azure/event-hubs/monitor-event-hubs-reference#metrics).
+For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/event-hubs/monitor-event-hubs-reference#metrics).

 ## Setup